papermerge/papermerge-core/docker/README.md

 with any REST API client; in this regard, Papermerge.JS is nothing more than a REST API client (though, very user friendly one).

+Note that both App and PapermergeJS docker images **should use same docker tag** i.e. app docker image ``papermerge/papermerge:2.1.0-alpha1`` (where tag is 2.1.0-alpha1) is compatible with ``papermerge/papermerge.js:2.1.0-alpha1`` frontend docker image.
+The compatibility is established based on ``2.1.0-alpha1`` tag.

+Following app and frontend docker images:

+- papermerge/papermerge:2.1.0-dev1
+- papermerge/papermerge.js:2.1.0-dev1

+are combatible as well (because they use same ``2.1.0-dev1`` docker tag).

-Instructions how to build frontend docker are provided in [Papermerge.JS](https://github.com/papermerge/papermerge.js) repository.
+Instructions how to build frontend docker image are provided in [Papermerge.JS](https://github.com/papermerge/papermerge.js) repository.